-The approximately 1,100 acres of land included both within and outside the city limits, and within the Urban Growth Boundary represents the growth needs of the City for the next 20 years.
-Lands within the boundary are presently served by sewer and/or water, or are capable of being serviced.
+The approximately 200 1,100 acres of buildable, vacant land included both within and outside the city limits, and within the Urban Growth Boundary represents the growth needs of the City for the next 20 years.
+Lands within the boundary are presently served by sewer and/or water, or are capable of being serviced in that they are generally below 140 feet of elevation.
 No commercial forest lands are included in the boundary.

-The Ecola Creek estuary, outside the city limits, is excluded from the Urban Growth Boundary.
+The Elk Creek estuary, outside the city limits, is excluded from the Urban Growth Boundary.
 Lands with steep slopes, known or suspected geologic hazards, and which are considerable distances from city services are excluded from the boundary.